Spring Events in Provence Discover What’s On 2023

 Spring Events in Provence

 Springtime in Provence is lovely.
-As is the case with most of the year, the sun shines brightly, but expect the odd rainstorm.
+As with most of the year, the sun shines brightly, but you should expect an odd rainstorm.
 Moisture in this period is critical for the grapes, olives, and almonds to start their growing cycles.
-Expect to see the apple, pear, apricot, cherry, and plum trees blooming in March and April.
+You will see the apple, pear, apricot, cherry, and plum trees bloom in March and April.
 During May and June, watch for poppies, irises and the promise of future sunflowers.

 March Events Provence – Côte d’Azur

-Carrières de Lumières (March 4, 2022 – January 2, 2023): Carrières de Lumières combines sound, light and art in Les Baux de Provence, a production by Culturespaces.
-The quarry reopens with two new exhibitions, Venice, La Serenissima, and Yves Klein Infinite Blue.
+Carrières de Lumières (February 23, 2023 – January 2024): Carrières de Lumières combines sound, light and art in Les Baux de Provence, a production by Culturespaces.
+The quarry reopens with two new exhibitions, From Vermeer to Van Gogh, the Dutch Masters and Mondrian, the Architect of Colour.

 The Mimosas are still blooming on the Côte d’Azur.
-La Route de Mimosa runs 130 km from Bormes-les-Mimosa, a medieval village on the coast to the Grasse, the perfume capital.
-Along the way, expect many photo opportunities with the beautiful yellow blooms as a backdrop.
+La Route de Mimosa runs 130 km from Bormes-les-Mimosa, a medieval village on the coast, to the Grasse, the perfume capital.
+Along the way, expect many photo opportunities with beautiful yellow blooms as a backdrop.
 Eight towns participate in the official festivities from February through March.
 Look for parades, art exhibits, guided visits and more.
 Here is the official website.
-Also, take advantage of guided walks and other ways to enjoy the blooms during the festival.
+Also, take advantage of guided walks and other ways to enjoy the blooms during the festival until the end of March.

 Festival des Jardins de la Côte d’Azur returns March 25 – May 1, 2023: This garden festival is your chance to view a long list of fabulous gardens.
 In addition, there is always a judged landscaping contest, free events, and themed gardens.
 Note: The “Département des Alpes-Maritimes” map (available at tourist offices) includes gardens and parks of the Côte d’Azur that are open to the public.